logzio/logzio-aws-ecs/README.md

 ### 3. Advanced settings (optional)

-Since the docker image is based on Logz.io's [fluentd-docker-logs](https://github.com/logzio/fluentd-docker-logs) image, any of the environment variable mentioned [here](https://github.com/logzio/fluentd-docker-logs#parameters) can be added to the task definition JSON.
+Since the Docker image is based on Logz.io's [fluentd-docker-logs](https://github.com/logzio/fluentd-docker-logs) image, any of the environment variables mentioned [here](https://github.com/logzio/fluentd-docker-logs#parameters) can be added to the task definition JSON.

 ### 4. Add your task definition